Dorian's impact and timeline on Jacksonville

-JACKSONVILLE, Fla. - The National Hurricane Center shifted their track slightly to the east at 11 pm on Monday evening, the latest track will still keep tropical storm force wind conditions (a little less than that of Matthew) along area beaches.
+JACKSONVILLE, Fla. - The National Hurricane Center shifted their track slightly to the east on Monday evening/Tuesday morning, with the latest track will still keeps tropical storm force wind conditions (a little less than that of Matthew) along area beaches.

 The Triple Threat